electricimp/AWSLambda/README.md

 # AWSLambda

 This library can be used to invoke [Amazon Web Services (AWS) Lambda](http://docs.aws.amazon.com/lambda) functions from your agent code.
+It depends upon the [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) library, which **must** be included.

 **To add this library to your code, add**